as/signer/README.md

 # Notes

 ## Why not use branca?
-Branca has a 32-bit unsigned binary time field and isn't future-proof.
-Having time in the specification is a scope creep.
-You can add your own time field in the message and have full control over how to use it.
-Most branca implementations don't return the message if the message is authentic, but expired.
-This is rather useless in practical deployments!
-We want the ability to log authentic but expired tokens to debug misbehaving clients or bugs in clients software.
+Branca's uint32 time field isn't future-proof and ignorant of time predating 1970 (time is a signed value).
+Time in a token specification is scope creep.
+Add your own time in the msg to excersize full control, since its guaranteed to be authenitc.

+Branca implementations don't return msg if it is authentic but expired, which is useless for practical deployments.
+With Signer, you have the ability to log authentic but expired tokens to debug misbehaving clients or bugs in clients software.

-Branca uses base62.
-There are many opinions of what base62 actually is (branca test vectors could not be decoded by online base62 decoders.).
-We prefer a standard encoding in a binary power of 2 that is easily accessible across languages.
+Branca uses base62, which is a clumsy, poorly-defined standard (branca test vectors could not be decoded by online base62 decoders).
+Prefer a standard encoding in a binary power of 2 that is easily accessible across languages.

+Branca does not offer easily-available test vectors.
+Java implementations in the wild incorrectly implement AEADs that only authenticate the header and not the cipher text.
+We provide an interface that allows the user to pass in the nonce because in practice this is CRITICAL to reproducibly verifying test vectors in the implementation.

 ## Why not use JWT?